Cineworld Dublin undergoes works as it plans June reopening

 Date

-Last week, Irish cinemas again called on the Taoiseach for a reopening date, saying the industry, which employs 2,000 people, “is at breaking point” and that, to have “any chance of surviving and recovering”, it needs to know “without delay” when it can reopen.
+Last week, Irish cinemas again called on Taoiseach Micheál Martin for a reopening date, saying the industry, which employs 2,000 people, “is at breaking point” and that, to have “any chance of surviving and recovering”, it needs to know “without delay” when it can reopen.

-Mark Anderson, a director of Omniplex Cinema Group, who has liaised with the department on behalf of the sector, said cinemas had presented the Government with “more compelling evidence from global sources identifying cinema as a safe indoor activity.
+Mark Anderson, a director of Omniplex Cinema Group, who has liaised with the Government on behalf of the sector, said cinemas had presented “more compelling evidence from global sources identifying cinema as a safe indoor activity”.

-The Covid-19 pandemic has shattered the finances of Cineworld, which reported a $3 billion loss for 2020.

 The group said on Monday that its UK cinemas pulled in more people than expected during its opening weekend, helped by Sony Pictures’ animated adventure comedy Peter Rabbit 2: The Runaway.